 The handstand press is a fundamental gymnastic strength training vertical pushing exercise.

-If you desire, you can incorporate it in the Get Strong! program as an alternate or addition to standing overhead press.
+If you desire, you can incorporate it in the Gaining Strength program as an alternate or addition to standing overhead press.

 The main problem with the handstand press is that you need to be able to press at least a portion of your bodyweight in a pike press to use it progressively, and then because your body most likely weighs more than you can press it is very difficult to scale and incrementally progress the handstand press.
 In addition free standing handstand presses require development of unusual balance skill.
 Then when you get to a full handstand press how do you add load?
 Again it is a challenge.